Mobility-induced order in active XY spins on a substrate

 Like $C_{cc}^R(k)$, renormalized cross-correlation function $C_\times^R(k)$ also picks up a weak $k$-dependence: $C_\times^R(k)\propto \left[\ln(\frac{\Lambda}{k})\right]^{(1-3\eta)/2}\times {\cal O}(1)$ for small $k$.
 Thus FDT remains broken in the renormalized theory.

-The model shows breakdown of conventional dynamic scaling in the ordered phases: { the form of $\Gamma(k)$ in the renormalized theory shows that} the diffusive scaling of time $t$ with $r$ is modulated by logarithmic corrections as
+The model shows breakdown of conventional dynamic scaling in the ordered phases: { The form of $\Gamma(k)$ in the renormalized theory shows that} the diffusive scaling of time $t$ with $r$ in the linear theory changes to

 for large $r$.
-Thus the fluctuations relax logarithmically faster than ordinary diffusion or in the linear theory.
-Also, they relax faster with WQLRO ($\eta<0$) than SQLRO ($\eta>0$).
+Thus the fluctuations relax logarithmically faster than ordinary diffusion.
+Also, they relax faster with WQLRO/GNF ($\eta<0$) than SQLRO/MNF ($\eta>0$).

-Equations~(\ref{theta-k-corr1})-(\ref{dyn-scaling}) collectively define the new universality class, characterized by the SQLRO-MNF and WQLRO-GNF correspondence and continuously varying scaling exponents.

-For other choices of $\mu_1,\,\mu_2$, uniform ordered states get unstable due to nonlinear effects. { In the equilibrium limit, the nonlinearities in (\ref{theta-full-eq}) and (\ref{c-full-eq}) vanish, and QLRO phase-order together with density NNF follows.} A phase diagram of the model in the $\mu_1-\mu_2$ plane over limited ranges of $\mu_1,\,\mu_2$ is shown in Fig.~\ref{main-plots}(a).
+For other choices of $\mu_1,\,\mu_2$, there are no stable ordered states due to the nonlinear effects.
+A phase diagram of the model in the $\mu_1-\mu_2$ plane over limited ranges of $\mu_1,\,\mu_2$ is shown in Fig.~\ref{fig:modefigure}(d).
+Magnitudes of the model parameters, which parametrize scaling, should depend on $c_0$ and $a_0$ (a rough measure of the particle size) in experimental realizations of this model.
+Thus by changing $c_0$ and $a_0$ different regions of the phase space and hence different scaling behavior of the ordered states and the instabilities can be explored.